expertanalytics/xal/content/projects/hydropower/_index.md

 ---
-title: "Machine Learning in Hydropower"
+title: "Applied Machine Learning in Hydropower"
 weight: 70
 summary: "One of Europe's largest generators of renewable energy and leading
           company in hydropower set out to explore the potential of digitalization